 Best Crisis Communication Examples & What We Can Learn From Them

-Here are a few examples of some businesses that developed successful communication strategies during a crisis, and what businesses can learn from them to manage the COVID-19 crisis.
+Here are a few examples of some businesses that developed successful crisis communication strategies, and what businesses can learn from them to manage the COVID-19 pandemic.

 The crisis: In Autumn 1982, there were seven deaths in Chicago of people who had taken Johnson & Johnson’s market-leading, over-the-counter painkiller, Tylenol.